StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE REPOSITORY.md

   - "fs.s3a.access.key": The Access Key ID that you can use to access the Amazon S3 bucket.
   - "fs.s3a.secret.key": The Secret Access Key that you can use to access the Amazon S3 bucket.
   - "fs.s3a.endpoint": The endpoint that you can use to access the Amazon S3 bucket.
+  - "aws.s3.use_instance_profile": Whether or not to allow  instance profile and assumed role as credential methods for accessing AWS S3.
+  - "aws.s3.iam_role_arn": The ARN of the IAM role that has privileges on the AWS S3 bucket in which your data files are stored.
+If you want to use assumed role as the credential method for accessing AWS S3, you must specify this parameter.
+Then, CelerData will assume this role when it analyzes your Hive data by using a Hive catalog.
+  - "aws.s3.region": The region in which your AWS S3 bucket resides.
+Example: `us-west-1`.

 > **NOTE**
 >
-> - StarRocks supports creating repositories in AWS S3 only according to the S3A protocol.
+> StarRocks supports creating repositories in AWS S3 only according to the S3A protocol.
 Therefore, when you create repositories in AWS S3, you must replace `s3://` in the S3 URI you pass as a repository location in `ON LOCATION` with `s3a://`.
-> - If the IAM role associated with your Amazon EC2 instance is granted permission to access your Amazon S3 bucket, you can leave `aws.s3.access_key` and `aws.s3.secret_key` unspecified.

 - For Google GCS:
   - "fs.s3a.access.key": The Access Key that you can use to access the Google GCS bucket.